Academic Standing

 An engineering degree is hard to earn, as are many things in life worth having.
 Don’t give up.
 You can do it with the right tools, support, and attitude, but it is going to take effort.

-Important KU Policies
+Important Policies

 Read the university policy on academic forgiveness.
-If eligible, please contact Alex Pang in the School of Engineering to obtain the appropriate endorsements.
+If eligible, contact Alex Pang in the School of Engineering to obtain the appropriate endorsements.

 Request for Academic Forgiveness Form